-/VOLSET
+/VOLSET (D)

 This qualifier specifies that all changes apply to the entire volume set.
 By default, attributes apply to a single volume or volume range specified.
-Valid only on SET VOLUME.
+Exceptions to this are SET VOLUME/RETAIN and SET VOLUME/RELEASE, which always act on a volume set.